IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator/README.md

 ## Features

 **Easily manage alert feeds**:
-- Change urls/polling intervals/feed countries
+- Customise different polling intervals for each feed.
-- Set up new feeds quickly using templates to interpret xml formats
+- Add new alerting sources quickly using pre-existing *formats* to interpret alert feeds.
-- Identify problematic feeds with error logs
+- Identify problematic feeds with helpful error logs

 **Get new alerts efficiently**:
 - Filtered queries using GraphQL
 - Automatic removal of expired and cancelled alerts
-- Distributed alert retrieval from feeds using Redis task queues
+- Distributed feed polling using Redis task queues and concurrent Celery workers
 - Websocket communication using Django Channels

+### Upcoming Features
+- New alert manager for handling API requests and internal communication across components.
+--> Extremely fast API responses with Redis caching, more robust as a decoupled component.
+- New geographical subdivisions (ISO 3166-2).
+--> Sub-national regions and polygons to better group and display alerts.
+Also used to allow alert subscriptions to individual sub-national regions.

 ## Table of Contents
 * Documentation